RatingWidget/wordpress-plugin/readme.txt

 [http://rating-widget.com/contact/](http://rating-widget.com/contact/?platform=wordpress&subject=customization&utm_medium=link&utm_campaign=free&utm_source=wordpress.org)

 == Change Log ==

+= 2.8.7 - 2017-04-20 =
+* Optimization: Removed the screenshots from the plugin to lighten the zip size.
+* Readme: Tweaked the FAQ section to show up nicely in the new directory.
+* Readme: Moved the location of the video to show above the fold.
+* Update: Updated version of Freemius with bug fixes and full translation to Japanese.

 = 2.8.6 - 2017-03-07 =
 * Fix: Fixed an unclosed div tag related to the Rich Snippets markup.